asonib/Redis-Nodejs/README.md

 ![alt text](https://github.com/asonib/Redis-Nodejs/blob/master/others/img/before.JPG)

-**First Call To The API**: `The response time is 4milli-second.
+**Next Call To The Same API Endpoint**: `The response time is 4milli-second.
 The query key is found in the redis store therefore an the response time is very low because it is fetching from the redis cache.`

 ![alt text](https://github.com/asonib/Redis-Nodejs/blob/master/others/img/after.JPG)